alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

   - Manually set `Fastly-Cachetype` to `PRIVATE` if `Cache-Control: Private`[^cache-control-private]
   - Explicit `pass` if `Cache-Control: max-age=0`[^cache-control-max-age]
   - Explicitly `pass` if `Cache-Control: no-(store|cache)`[^cache-control-no-store]
-  - It is unclear which (if any) of these remain necessary if we move to Compute@Edge (it's also unclear why Fastly doesn't respect them automatically 🤷‍♂️)
+  - It is unclear which (if any) of these remain necessary if we decide to move to Compute@Edge (it's also unclear why Fastly doesn't respect them automatically 🤷‍♂️)
 - Setting a request id header to allow requests to be traced through the stack[^request-id]
   - It's important to set this at the earliest opportunity, which is when we first receive the request (at edge)
 - JA3 denylisting[^ja3-1][^ja3-2]